GeoAvi/Project1/README.md

 Styling has benn done using CSs for the font background, color combinations sizes animation and transition of the popup boxes.

-The handelingh of the event of click and keypress has been taken care in the javascript.
+The handling of the event of click and keypress has been taken care in the javascript.